helpers/handlebars-helper-include/README.md

 grunt.initConfig({
   assemble: {
     options: {
-      // the 'include' npm module must also be listed in
+      // the 'handlebars-helper-include' npm module must also be listed in
       // devDependencies for assemble to automatically resolve the helper
-      helpers: ['include', 'foo/*.js']
+      helpers: ['handlebars-helper-include', 'foo/*.js']
     },
     files: {
       '_gh_pages/': ['templates/*.hbs']